rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 ## Building the Extension

-Up until now, we've run the extension inside of the skeleton application - this is the developer workload.
+Up until now, we've run the extension inside of the skeleton application - this is the developer workflow.

 To build the extension so we can use it independently, run: